 CoCreate was and is by far the best and leading system among the direct 3D CAD programs.
 Today it is known as Creo Elements / Direct Modelling.
 This program is a direct modeller throughout.
 As this technology belongs to PTC, it is also available in Creo Parametric.
 You can work here mixed parametric or directly.
 Creo doesn’t care.

 This is a great advantage, especially for imported parts (also called “dumb parts” in English) or parametric parts where the external references have been broken.
 The “Flex Part” from Creo can basically do everything that the old Create could do.

 I can simply delete, move or change the geometry.
 Incidentally, this is also possible for sheet metal parts.
 Yes, non-parametric parameters such as imported “stupid” (in English also “dumb”) sheet metal parts can be changed directly!
 Creo puts another slice on it.
 For example, if you change a geometry by, say, 100 mm, these 100 mm are now a parameter that can be easily changed later or used in all other functions that use parameters.

 I’m just saying: You can import family table parts from step files.

-There is another speciality that no other CAD system can, not only to mention SolidWorks can complete because of the lack of direct modelling.
-The use of the "Flex Tool" or the use of direct modelling in Creo Parametric has no effect on the history of the construction elements and these remain.
-All "direct" changes are easily displayed as a separate construction element in the model tree, thus solving the mix between "parametrics" and "direct" perfectly mathematically and topologically.
+There is another specialty that no other CAD system can, not only to mention SolidWorks can complete because of the lack of direct modelling.
+The use of the “Flex Tool” or the use of direct modelling in Creo Parametric has no effect on the history of the construction elements and these remain.
+All “direct” changes are easily displayed as a separate construction element in the model tree, thus solving the mix between “parametrics” and “direct” perfectly mathematically and topologically.
 A masterpiece of product management and the developers of PTC!